RGP-Paleocapa/nevera/README.md

 ## Contributing
 We welcome contributions to Nevera!
 For detailed instructions on how to contribute, please see our [CONTRIBUTING guidelines](CONTRIBUTING.md).

+## Credits

+This project was initially developed by [Developer Name], under the supervision of Renato Cortinovis.
+We are also grateful for the invaluable contributions from the following developers:

+- Nicola Invernizzi
+- Faye Kenowa Diop
+- Puiu Rares Gabriel

+Their hard work and dedication have been crucial in the evolution of this project.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 This allows for sharing and adapting the work non-commercially, as long as appropriate credit is given and any new creations are licensed under identical terms.